eri/Website/README.md

 ![CleanShot Pro - 13-05-2022 at 00 50 58](https://user-images.githubusercontent.com/38740024/168180344-96fd49e0-b67e-47e3-993f-6c09c15fc6af.png)

 ### 5. Your site is live &nbsp;✨
-Check on your domain associated on your website to see your website rendered!
+Check out your domain associated to your website to see your website rendered!

 Edit the `constants.py` file under the `/src` folder to customize it and push to your GitHub repository.
 Netlify will automatically deploy and update your site.